NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Scroll Trickster Dedication.md

 * * *
 You've studied scrolls in depth.
 This might have been a comprehensive education in formal setting, or the sort of education where you somehow obtain a number of scrolls and try not to explode anything you didn't mean to explode.

-You gain the [[Feats/Trick Magic Item|Trick Magic Item]] feat, and you gain a +2 circumstance bonus to skill checks to Trick scrolls.
+You gain the [[Trick Magic Item|Trick Magic Item]] feat, and you gain a +2 circumstance bonus to skill checks to Trick scrolls.
 If you roll a critical failure to Trick a Magic Item that's a scroll, you get a failure instead.

 **Special** You can't select another dedication feat until you have gained two other feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.4gKrDFB1GlILn9la|Scroll Trickster]] archetype.